-Poetry helps me track my days by a map of joy.
+Poetry helps me track my days by a map of aliveness.
 It breaks open the shell of each day, and allows me to find the soul of the thing pulsing inside.
 Poetry is how I put myself in the way of beauty, allowing myself to belong to the landscape, which came before and will remain long after I am gone.
-Because I think it wrecks us in all the right ways when we allow ourselves to stand at the shores of our own immensity.
+Because I think it wrecks us in all the right ways when we allow ourselves to stand at the shores of immensity and wildness.

 "There is no better companion on a porch at sunset.
 Mary Ellen doesn’t recount her life in dull, verbal home movies—which would be a shame given what an extraordinary life it has been so far, having lived in India, England, and countless other places; having moved through her days as a single mother of five.
 Instead, she speaks of these journeys and her experiences so vividly she takes you traveling with her across both continents and time.
 Mary Ellen will recite whole poems from memory, or call up the perfect quote to deepen the wisdom of what she’s sharing.